awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.KCLAdapter.Walkthrough.md

 ## Step 2: Generate Update Activity in Source Table<a name="Streams.KCLAdapter.Walkthrough.Step2"></a>

 The next step is to generate some write activity on the source table\.
-While this activity is taking place, the source table's stream is also updated in near real time\.
+While this activity is taking place, the source table's stream is also updated in near\-real time\.

-The application defines a helper class with methods that call the `PutItem`, `UpdateItem`, and `DeleteItem` API actions for writing the data\.
-The following code snippet shows how these methods are used\.
+The application defines a helper class with methods that call the `PutItem`, `UpdateItem`, and `DeleteItem` API operations for writing the data\.
+The following code example shows how these methods are used\.

 ```
 StreamsAdapterDemoHelper.putItem(dynamoDBClient, tableName, "101", "test1");